akifraza/account-datadb-service/README.md

 # Account-datadb-service
 Customer Account Service

-This Microservice Fehctes Customer Account Detail to Account Data Service
+This Microservice Fehctes Customer Account Detail From DB and dilever the detail to Account Data Service